1. Why do we care about academic dishonesty? Doesn’t it just hurt the person engaging in it?

 6. Does a finding of academic dishonesty ruin a student’s chance of getting into law school or med school?

 Answer: Most likely not.
 Law schools and medical schools are most interested in whether or not the student has emerged from the experience with a greater commitment to academic integrity.
 The Dean of Students office and the Pre-law and Pre-med advisors are available to work with students on how to learn from the experience, move on to a renewed commitment to honest academic work, and how to talk about that transformation when they self-disclose the finding to graduate schools.
 Of course, some acts of academic dishonesty are so egregious and repeated academic dishonesty findings suggest that a student’s purported academic work should not be considered as evidence that the person would make a good lawyer or doctor.
 A single, relatively minor, instance of academic dishonesty will not likely prevent a student from getting into medical school or law school, provided the student has learned from the experience and has performed all other academic work with a commitment to integrity.

 7. Why are academic review boards constituted the way they are?

-Answer: For each reported case of academic dishonesty, an academic review board is formed to investigate and assign a sanction, if appropriate.
-Academic review boards consist of the professor bringing the report; the Academic Integrity Coordinator; another faculty member; two students; and the Disciplinary Officer from the Dean of Students Office as a non-voting member.
+Answer: For each reported case of academic dishonesty, an academic review board is formed to investigate and assign a sanction.
+The academic review boards consist of the Academic Integrity Coordinator; another faculty member; two students; and the Disciplinary Officer from the Dean of Students Office as a non-voting member.

-The students is on the review board are representatives of the student body, who are the ones most directly harmed by acts of academic dishonesty.
+The students on the review board are representatives of the student body, who are the ones most directly harmed by acts of academic dishonesty.
 Students bear the greatest responsibility for the development and maintenance of a culture of academic integrity.

 An Academic Integrity Coordinator and the other professor are on the review board to ensure fairness of process and sanctioning and to provide additional insight and oversight of reports of academic dishonesty.